 Eulerian & Hamiltonian

-Eulerian Hamiltonian Is Hamiltonian Cycle?
+Eulerian Hamiltonian Representations Is Hamiltonian Cycle?
 (Coding)

 Eulerian

-A graph is called Eulerian if it contains an Eulerian cycle (also called an Euler tour) - a closed walk that traverses every edge exactly once, though vertices may be revisited.
-This concept originates from Leonhard Euler's groundbreaking work on the Seven Bridges of Königsberg (1736), which is widely considered the birth of graph theory.
+A graph is Eulerian if it contains an Eulerian cycle (also called an Euler tour) — a closed walk that traverses every edge exactly once.
+(Vertices may be revisited; only the no-edge-repetition constraint is required, so an Eulerian cycle is in fact a closed trail covering all of \(E\).)

-Theorem: Euler's Theorem (1736)
+Theorem: Euler's Characterization of Eulerian Graphs (1736)

 A connected graph is Eulerian if and only if every vertex has even degree.